yetanotherco/aligned_layer/README.md

 If you are experiencing issues, upgrade by running the same command.

-To download the SP1 proof file and the vm program file, run:
+Download the SP1 proof file and the vm program file:

 ```bash
 curl -L https://raw.githubusercontent.com/yetanotherco/aligned_layer/main/batcher/aligned/get_proof_test_files.sh | bash